ajmal017/amp/documentation/technical/metadata_handling.md

 ## 2. Data sets collection
-- It is informed by a modeling idea or just pre-emptively (e.g., "this data makes us come up with a modeling ideas)
+- It is informed by a modeling idea or just pre-emptively (e.g., "this data makes us come up with a modeling ideas")
   - E.g., see GitHub tasks under the `Datasets` milestone

 - Currently, the result of this activity is in the Monster Spreadsheet